 Personnel specification

 An identification, reference, or correspondence to a personnel capability shall be presented as a personnel specification.
 A personnel specification usually specifies a personnel class but may specify a person.
-A personnel specification identifies the specific personnel capability that is associated with the identified operations segment or product segment.
+A personnel specification identifies the specific personnel capability that is associated with the identified operations segment or operations segment.

 A personnel specification shall include: